-The same article points out that 24 percent fail on their resolutions year after year.
+In fact, 24 percent fail on their resolutions year after year.

 Here are three tips for having fun making — and keeping — resolutions, whether at New Year’s or throughout the year.

-Three Goal Setting Strategies
+Three Strategies to Make Goal Setting Fun

 1. Adopt a goal that you really want

-Most people who set New Year’s resolutions want to lose weight, get organized, or to spend less and save more money.
+The most common lifestyle goals are to lose weight, get organized, or to spend less and save more money.

 It’s easy to look at those and think “starvation, boredom, and misery.”
 What a bummer!

-Otherwise, you’re setting yourself up for self-sabotage and failure.
+If you don't, you’re setting yourself up for self-sabotage and failure.

 2. Get clear on your path.

-When she got clear on her path, she found a way to buy her guitar and pay for her own lessons, giving her a stronger sense of accomplishment and commitment that she probably would have had if her parents had just given her the lessons.
+When she got clear on her path, she found a way to buy her guitar and pay for her own lessons, giving her a stronger sense of accomplishment and commitment than she probably would have had if her parents had just given her the lessons.

-Know what you need to do to achieve your goal:
+Here's how to evaluate what you need to do to achieve your goal: